Central Bank Governance Forum

 Central Bank Governance Group

-The Central Bank Governance Group is a grouping of governors that serves as a venue for the exchange of views on matters of interest relating to the design and operation of central banks, and establishes criteria and sets priorities for the work on central bank governance that is carried out through the BIS and the Central Bank Governance Network.
-The focus of the governance work is the institutional and organisational setting in which central banks pursue monetary and financial policies, not these policies themselves.
+The Group serves as a venue for the exchange of views on matters of interest relating to the design and operation of central banks.
+The focus is on the institutional and organisational setting in which central banks pursue monetary and financial policies, not the policies themselves.
 The Group dates back to 1997 and meets as needed, normally at intervals between three and six months.

-The network on central bank governance is an informal mechanism to facilitate the flow of information on central bank governance issues between central banks and the BIS.
-About 45 central banks are currently represented on the network.
-Since its inception in the autumn of 1999, the network has played an increasingly important role, in the following ways:
+The Network is an informal mechanism to facilitate the flow of information on central bank governance and organisational issues between central banks.
+It started operations in the autumn of 1999.
+About 47 central banks are currently represented on the network.

 Electronic compendium on Central Bank Governance